 Samples were analyzed for ACE protein on days 0 and 84 according to Hurisso et al. (2018).
 Protein analysis was conducted to assess the amount of soil protein available in the soil at the start and end of the incubation.
 This acted as a proxy for the amount of protein which was bound by secondary plant compounds throughout the experiment.

-Secondary plant compounds were analyzed according to the hot water method described in Halvorson & Gonzalez (2008).
+Soluble soil C and N concentrations were analyzed according to the hot water method described in Halvorson & Gonzalez (2008).
 Samples were subjected to one cold water, and three subsequent hot water extractions.
-Cold and hot water extracts were analyzed for concentrations of dissolved organic carbon and total dissolved nitrogen.
-Extracts were analyzed on a Shimadzu TOC-L Analyzer (Shimadzu Corporation, Kyoto Japan).
+Cold and hot water extracts were analyzed for concentrations of dissolved organic C and total dissolved N. Extracts were analyzed on a Shimadzu TOC-L Analyzer (Shimadzu Corporation, Kyoto Japan).

-Concentrations of soil NH4+ and NO3- were used to calculate rates of N mineralization.
-Concentrations of N2O were used to calculate rates of denitrification, and concentrations of CO2 were used to monitor microbial activity.
+Concentrations of soil NH4+ and NO3– were used to calculate rates of N mineralization.
+Concentrations of N2O were used to calculate rates of nitrous oxide production, and concentrations of CO2 were used to monitor microbial activity.

 Data was analyzed using a mixed linear model and a randomized complete block design for analysis of variance using the MIXED procedure in SAS Studio University Edition (version 9.4, SAS Institute Inc., Cary, NC, U.S.).
 Parameters were analyzed for the main effects of treatment, day, and their interaction at p<0.05.
 Parameters were transformed as necessary to attain normality.
 Outliers were removed by assessing residuals.